We connect people through powerful storytelling and the celebration of food.

 Scott Anger – Founder & Managing Director

-Scott Anger is the founder and creative director of Pandau.
-For nearly 30 years, he has worked as a journalist, photographer and award-winning documentary filmmaker.
-Scott’s work now focuses on leveraging the power of storytelling in ways that promote vibrant and healthy communities.
+For more than three decades, Scott Anger has worked as a journalist and award-winning documentary filmmaker telling stories in more than forty countries.
+His work now focuses on leveraging the power of storytelling in ways that promote vibrant and healthy communities.

 Lara Hughey – Co-Founder & Edible Garden Maven